andykal/icbmf/README.md

   * the amount of time required for the loan's round trip is the loan term

 ### Implementation details
+* Implemented using PHP, SQLite, FFMPEG, and iMovie
-* The code generates individual frames of video
+* The code generates individual frames of video, in the style of stop-motion animation
+  * These frames are then stitched together at 24 fps to generate video
 * The video is composited from 5 layers of generated images:
   * base map (highlighting countries Kiva is active in) [generate_country_background.php]
   * lenders (showing currently-active lenders) [ChocoRenderer.php]